ALinuxPerson/synthtext/README.md

 $ synthtext config find-path
 ```

-The key is "engine_definitions".
+The key is `engine_definitions`.
 Edit it like so.
 For example, if you want to set the engine definitions to Boris 6B,
 edit the configuration like this:

 ```json